peterlacko/gooddata-ui/docs/time_over_time_comparison.md

 id: time_over_time_comparison
 ---

-[comment]: <> (Reconsider location of this article, it really does not belong to the dev tips.)

-Time over time comparison allows you to add a measure representing data from the past and compare it to another measure in an insight.
-The insight must contain at least one measure that the measure with the data from the past can reference.
+Time over time comparison allows you to add a measure representing data from the past and compare it to another measure in a visualization.
+The visualization must contain at least one measure that the measure with the data from the past can reference.

 The measure with the data from the past is called **derived measure**.
 The referenced measure is called **master measure**.